-For security reasons, when the "-u" command line option is used, the named.run file is created only after named has changed to the new UID, and any debug output generated while named is starting up and still running as root is discarded.
-If you need to capture this output, you must run the server with the "-g" option and redirect standard error to a file.
+For security reasons, when the -u command line option is used, the named.run file is created only after named has changed to the new UID, and any debug output generated while named is starting up and still running as root is discarded.
+If you need to capture this output, you must run the server with the -L option to specify a default logfile, or the -g option to log to standard error which you can redirect to a file.